We hear it often.

 You come home from the grocery store to crack open a new dozen of eggs, only to notice that instead of the sunny-side-up yellow yolk you’re used to, you see a pale looking yellow.
+Other times, you crack open your eggs to find a deep orange yolk.

 These are all valid questions, and luckily, they are all fairly easy to answer.